 Figure 2-17.
-MAPI over HTTP Connections
+MAPI over HTTP connections

-MAPI over HTTP Down Negotiation
+MAPI over HTTP down negotiation

-Riverbed recommends that you adopt MAPI over HTTP natively.
+We recommend that you adopt MAPI over HTTP natively.
 However, there are certain instances in which you might require RPC over HTTP connections.
 For example, your server-side SteelHeads might not yet be enabled to support MAPI over HTTP optimization.